Darxo/Hardened/README.md

 - Add Setting (on) to prevent combat logs, which are the result of the same skill execution, from producing empty newlines
 - Add Setting (off) for preventing tile/enemy tooltips from being generated while it is not your turn
 - Play a sound effect and print a combat log whenever your craftable schrat shield recovers condition
+- Improve bullet points in rooting effects by linking directly to rooted concept
 - **Armored Wiederganger** now display their complete name during battle, instead of just **Wiederganger**
 - Add Setting (off) for making the hotkeys for **Wait** fire continuously, instead of only when released
 - Improve saturation of tactical hollenhund sprite and make transparency values less random